apexcharts vs chart.js vs d3 vs highcharts

 ApexCharts.hydrate(document.getElementById('my-chart'))

 By default import ApexCharts from 'apexcharts' includes everything.
-If you want a smaller bundle, import from apexcharts/core and add only the chart types and features you need:
+For smaller bundles, import from apexcharts/core and add only what you need:

 import 'apexcharts/line'